+Sincefely Andrew Berg

-Andrew Berg Executive Manager
+Executive Manager

-cc: Members of the Board of Directors, Airport Authority

-Ms. Thella F. Bowens, CEO, Airport Authority

-Mr. Tedd Anasis, Manager-Airport Planning, Airport Authority
+cc: Members of the Board of Directors, Airport Authority Ms. Thella F. Bowens, CEO, Airport Authority Mr. Tedd Anasis, Manager-Airport Planning, Airport Authority

-National Electric al Contractors Association Signed by: Andrew Berg Subject: Comments on Draft Environmental Impact Report for the San Diego International Airport Master Plan Comment 1 Subject: Need for Proposed Project Response San Diego International Airport (SDIA) is a vital economic engine for our Comment noted. region.
-Not only does the Airport support the tourism industry, but also the business traveler and the San Diego resident who wants to travel for pleasure.
-The Airport also creates jobs - more than 100,000 are either directly or indirectly related to the airport.
-Almost \$10 billion per year is added to o ur local economy.
-As a frequent flyer myself I am always impressed with how convenient As a frequent flyer myself, I am always impressed with how convenient and accessible our airport is to the user.
-But, I can also see the growth in usage and the urgent need for its expansion in terms of capacity and efficiency. • It is that urgent need that compels the National Electrical Contractors Association, San Diego Chapter (NECA) to fully support the Draft Environmental Impact Report and its Preferred Alternative (10 new jet gates, airfield improvements, two-level roadway and parking garage at Terminal 2 and other enhancements).
-The elements of the project in the EIR that your Board will soon contemplate certifying are clearly what are needed at this time. are needed at this ume.
-NECA sees this p roposal as a worthwhile project unto itself, and an essential first step to helping meet demand for air transportation in the San Diego County region.
+National Electrical Contractors Association Signed by: Andrew Berg Subject: Comments on Draft Environmental Impact Report for or the San Diego International Airport Master Plan Comment 1 Subject: Need for Proposed Project Response nal Airport (SDIA) is a vital economic engine for our Comment noted. es the Airport support the tourism industry, but also r and the San Diego resident who wants to travel rport also creates jobs - more than 100,000 are rectly related to the airport.
+Almost \$10 billion per year is added to our local economy.
+As a frequent flyer m nyself, I am always impressed with how convenient irport is to the user.
+But, I can also see the growth ent need for its expansion in terms of capacity and efficiency.
+0 that compels the National Electrical Contractors ego Chapter (NECA) to fully support the Draft ct Report and its Preferred Alternative (10 new jet vements, two-level roadway and parking garage at r enhancements).
+The elements of the project in the EIR that your Board will soon contemplate certifying are clearly what are needed at this time. no. NECA sees this proposal as a worthwhile project unto itself, and an essential first step to helping meet demand for air transportation in the San Diego County region.
 We applaud the San Diego County Regional Airport Authority for moving forward with the Phase I of the Airport Master Plan and we look forward to participating in the ongoing effort to define the long-term vision for SDIA.